Skyost/FlutterWeekView/README.md

 * `onBackgroundTappedDown` Provides a similar callback as the above, but when the user clicks on the background (an empty region of the calendar).
 * `onDayBarTappedDown` Provides a tapped down callback for the day bar.
 * `dragAndDropOptions` Enables drag-and-drop of events.
+* `resizeEventOptions` Enables resizing events, by dragging the bottom of the event up/down.

 ### Flutter day view